AtomMaterialUI/mtslack/readme.md

     - Apply Theme
     - Remove Theme

-- Select *Apply Theme* to be prompted with a list of themes to choose with.
+- Select *Apply Theme* to apply the theme.
 - Open or Restart (with Cmd-Q) Slack
 - ?????
 - PROFIT!!!!!!!

-### From npm

-- Clone this repository
-- Install NodeJS if you didn't do it yet (<https://nodejs.org/en/download/>)
-- Run `npm install`
-- Run `npm run apply`
-- Select **Apply** in the menu, then select a theme from the predefined themes.
-- Open or Restart (with Cmd-Q) Slack
-- ??????
-- PROFIT!!!!!!

 ### Revert to the default theme